-We specialize in development of methods for statistical and integrative analysis of the functional state of the cell from high-throughput data, such as RNA-seq, ChIP-seq, quantitative mass spectrometry, or flow cytometry.
+We specialize in development of methods for statistical and integrative analysis of the functional state of the cell from high-throughput genomic measurements.
+We emphasize statistical modeling of the biological tissue from single-cell measurements.
 A wetlab component of the lab is aimed at automating and scaling up key functional genomics assays using microfluidics.
-Much of our work is conducted in close collaborations with experimental groups, working on a variety of disease and organism models.

 Single-cell RNA-seq measurements provide a powerful approach for studying complex biological tissues.
 Some of the more interesting contexts involve dynamic processes, such as development or disease progression.
 However single-cell measurements only capture a snapshot of a transcriptional state at a single point in time.
 To infer dynamics of the cells, together with Sten Linnarsson's group, we have developed a method (velocyto) to estimate time derivative of the transcriptional state for individual cells.
 This provides basis for quantitative modeling of cell dynamics and the associated regulatory processes.

 Exploring Transcriptional Heterogeneity

 Single-cell mRNA-seq now allows to measure snapshots of transcriptional state for thousands of cells.
 Such measurements can be used to explore composition of complex tissues in the context of both healthy homeostasis and disease.
 Identifying transcriptional subpopulations and features that separate within a given cell population can be challenging, particularly when there are multiple valid criteria on which the cells can be distinguished.
 For instance, multiple cell types in the mixture may be going through cell cycle and therefore share a very prominent mitosis signature, which may dominate the resulting cell classification.
 We have developed Pagoda and Pagoda2 for analysis, visualization and interactive exploration of single-cell RNA-seq datasets.